theGenes1s/Afterlife-FPS/README.md

  **WebGL Instructions**

+ For better experiance switch to full screen using the the button at bottom right corner.

  Make sure you have a fast internet connection to avoid slow loading time.

  Use WASD to control Player Movement and left mouse Click to shoot.